ETS-Android5/Lost_in_Hogwarts/README.md

 Android text adventure game.
 The room/location information is stored in an XML file.
 This was one of the final assignments of the module COM502 - Internet and Mobile Application Development in Wrexham Glyndŵr University (United Kingdom).

+### About the game

+The user has to move around the castle collecting and crafting items.
+They can unlock new floors of the castle by completing the task of each level.
+The castle has 10 floors and 70 locations.

 ### Difficulties and how I solved them

 I think that the whole process of creating the game and structure was not difficult.
 However, it was a long process the fact of developing the whole diagram of rooms of the ‘castle’ and the connections between them.
 At first, I decided to do just a few floors but finally, I decided to do a bit of research and do the whole castle.
 It is just not very difficult to do because the code would work and do the same with fewer or more rooms.